Summer camps for kids in Paris

 Les Ingéniaux

-Where: 13th arrondissement, Paris
+Where: 27 rue du Père Guérin, 13th arrondissement, Paris

-Cost: The courses typically run from 9.30am to 12.30pm in the mornings and from 2pm to 5pm in the afternoons, costing between €119 and €295 per week.
+Cost: The courses typically run from 9.30am to 12.30pm in the mornings and from 2pm to 5pm in the afternoons, and cost around €180 per session.

 Funny Club J2A